How inclusive early learning benefits children, families, communities and the workforce | Provided by Northwest Center

 Bender says the lack of funding, training and resources for the early learning community leads to higher rates of expulsion that disproportionately affect children with disabilities.
 “The alarming thing is that we have more preschoolers being expelled than high school juniors.
 The sadder statistic is that just 12% of children enrolled in preschool have disabilities or emotional and social challenges, but they account for 75% of expulsions and suspensions.”

-The high expulsion rate has a ripple effect into the community
+The high expulsion rate has a ripple effect into the community.

 “If you have an employee whose child keeps getting sent home several times a week because they have challenging behaviors, and they’re ultimately expelled, you have an employee who can’t come to work because their child doesn’t have care,” says Bender.
 She notes the age of the workforce that could potentially have a preschool-age child is anyone between the ages of 22 and 50.
 When parents are distracted at work or have to leave unexpectedly to pick up their children, “it’s a substantial disruption,” says Bender.